 What happens if I surrender trapped feral cats to the Sacramento SPCA?
 Will the SPCA find them a home?

 Feral, untamed cats cannot be adopted into homes; therefore our only option is to euthanize them.
 Furthermore, the cats you trap need to be taken to the animal control facility in your jurisdiction.
-The Sacramento SPCA houses stray animals from the communities of Rancho Cordova and Elk Grove only.
-If the cats are from outside these areas, please click here to find information on where cats should be taken.
+The Sacramento SPCA houses stray animals for the City of Rancho Cordova only.
+If the cats are from outside these areas, please scroll to the bottom of this page to find where those cats should be taken.

 Where do I get humane traps?

 Local sources for renting traps include feed stores such as Western Feed or Bradshaw Feed.
 Traps can be purchased at feed stores and through various online resources, including Tomahawk Live Trap, Havahart Animal Traps, Heart of the Earth Animal Equipment.